brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/reflection.md

 * How closely did you follow your design document after the review was complete?
 Did your implementation need to change based on what you learned once you were underway?

   * I was able to follow my design document relatively close to the original.
-The biggest change was incorporating optional query parameters for the criminalrecords/filter/{state} endpoint.
-When I first built the method in the API Gateway, query parameters were not included.
+The biggest changes were incorporating optional query parameters for the criminalrecords/filter/{state} endpoint and incorporating RequestHanlder interface & Request POJOs.
+  When I first built the GetCriminalRecordsByState activity in the API Gateway, query parameters were not included and the endpoint was different.
+I went back changing these things and updating the PUML flow diagram.
+This was a solo project but I realize the implications this would have had the frontend already started working on the endpoint.

 ## Project